 This is absolutely foundational.
 If you don’t get this, you fail!

 We all have our problems

-During my time at Mars Hill, I realised kids had the exact same problems adults did (drugs, porn, cutting, bitterness, depression and all kinds of other things).
+During my time as a youth leader, I realised kids had the exact same problems adults did (drugs, porn, cutting, bitterness, depression and all kinds of other things).

 In addition, I found that kids ask the exact same questions as adults do.